Linuxury/Arch-Linux/README.md

 ### K. GRUB [optional]

-By default, `GRUB` shows you a couple of useful things with a timer added to it, but I don't like that.
+By default, `GRUB` displays a couple of useful options with a timer added to them, but I prefer not to use that.
 I prefer a faster boot with minimal information shown on the screen.
 Let's open the `GRUB` config files located in `/etc/default/grub` with a text editor.

 ```javascript
 sudo nano /etc/default/grub